My husband gave me this idea of cutting a dining table in half and attaching it to the wall to make a half table.

 I know….a steal… It’s heavy, too!

-What’s even better is that is was exactly what I was looking for!
+What’s even better is that was exactly what I was looking for!

-Because I want to cut this table in half.
+Because I wanted to cut this dining table in half.

-I removed them because I want a table in there that I can store laundry baskets underneath.
-Something like this is what I have in mind:
+I removed them (and later turned them into a workstation for my garage) because I want a table in there that I can store laundry baskets underneath.

-Usually our dirty laundry looks like this all over the floor.
+Usually, our dirty laundry looks like this all over the floor.
 Although I have a couple laundry baskets, I want something more organized and hidden underneath so that it doesn’t overflow into my line of vision.
-Annnnddd it would be nice to walk through without tripping on some kid’s Lightening McQueen undies. 🙂
+And it would be nice to walk through without tripping on Lightning McQueen undies. 🙂

 I was inspired!

 The benefit of cutting a dining table in half is now you’ve got a shorter table.
 Those two shorter dining table pieces can now be attached to the wall to create a shorter table.
 It saves space.
 These half tables are perfect smaller homes that don’t have enough room for a large dining table, or maybe you want to create a countertop-style place for kids to eat.
 These half tables, when attached side by side, create long space-saving solutions for laundry rooms.
 Now you’ve got space to store laundry baskets underneath!